 Wine Tasting 101

 The art of wine tasting is indeed an art.
-Wine tasters do however, follow some general guidelines and rules that judge how great a wine is.
+Wine tasters should, however, follow some general guidelines and rules that judge how great a wine is.
 These techniques can help you bring the most out of your wine, providing you follow them and know how to bring out the taste.

-2) Smell.
 Next, is the smell of the wine, which you should do in two steps.
 You should start with a brief smell to get a general idea of the aroma of the wine, then take a deep, long smell.
 This deeper smell should allow you take the flavor of the wine in.
 The more experienced wine tasters prefer to sit back a bit and think about the smell before they actually taste the wine.

-When you have a cold however, the wine can taste very different.
+When you have a cold, the wine can taste very different.
 When tasting your wine, your sense of smell has a major impact on the taste.
 What many fail to realize, is that over 75% of our taste is due to our sense of smell.
 When we have a cold, our sense of smell is affected.
 Therefore, when eating or tasting wine with a cold, the taste will appear different.
 Wine tasters all over the world will tell you that tasting wine is more about a sense of smell than the actual taste buds.

-4) Taste.
 Last but not least is the moment you’ve been waiting for – to taste the wine.
 To properly taste the wine, you should first take a sip, swish it around in your mouth, and then swallow.
 Once you swish the wine around in your mouth, you’ll bring out the rich and bold flavors of the wine.
 After swallowing, you’ll be able to distinguish the after taste of the wine, and the overall flavor.